 Then, the only way to know how you’ll get on with racing is to give it a go.
 In a race you don’t have to take a turn, so if you are suffering just sit on.
 Don’t be discouraged if you find the speed very high in your first few races or get dropped by the bunch.
 Every rider has been dropped at some point and there’s no shame in it.

 Just a standard (roadworthy) road bike is absolutely fine.
 You can now race with disc brakes too if your bike has those.
 You will see some pretty fancy kit at races but it’s the legs not the bike that matter.
 You’ll just need shorts and a jersey, no more.
 If you’re racing for an hour, as is common at criterium races, you may want one bottle on your bike.
 You can’t have triathlon/TT bars attached (or use disc wheels) and you should remove lights, pump holders, etc. You have to wear a helmet.
 Helmets deteriorate over time so you should look to replace yours approximately every three to four years.

 How do I get started?

-You’ll need a roadworthy racing bike (no tri bars), be at least 16 years old and to be a member of one of the three organisations that oversee most cycle road racing in the UK:
+You need to be at least 16 years old and to be a member of one of the three organisations that oversee cycle road racing in the UK:

 British Cycling (BC)